5 Things to Know About the iOS 13.5.1 Update

 iOS 13.5.1 is now the most up-to-date version of iOS 13 and it’s compatible with the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and the iPhone SE 2.

 Like most maintenance upgrades, iOS 13.5.1 is a small release with a short change log.
-It doesn’t come with any new features or bug fixes, but it does bring “important” security patches with it.
+It doesn’t come with any new features or bug fixes, but it does bring a security patch with it.

 With that in mind, we want to take you through everything there is to know about Apple’s newest update for the iPhone and iOS 13.